babanomania/the-mesh-terious-warehouse/README.md

 Notes:
 - The named volume is declared as `duckdb_data` in `docker-compose.yml` and is mounted at `/data` in services.
 - Ensure ingestion/curation DAGs have produced data; tests fail if a data product is missing or has zero rows.
+- `MINIO_ENDPOINT` defaults to `http://localhost:9000` for host-based tests; override if you’ve changed ports.